ontologizer/ontologizer-lib/ReadMe.md

 </dependency>
 ```

-Snapshots are available via jfrog.
-Use the following snippet in your `pom.xml`
+Snapshots are available via [JFrog OSS](https://oss.jfrog.org).
+Use the following
-to confiure Maven to resolve them:
+snippet in your `pom.xml` to configure Maven to resolve them:

 ```
 <repositories>